numselli/programming12/README.md

   - heater: a class to represent a heater. allows for increseing and decresing temperature
   - vehicle: a class to represent a car on a road trip
   - date: a class for adding and subtracting dates
+  - account: a class to represent a bank account